-North Carolina State Parks welcomes your pets, but please follow these rules to create a safe and enjoyable environment for you, your pet and other park visitors.
+North Carolina State Parks welcomes your pets, but please follow these rules to create a safe and enjoyable environment for you, your pet, and other park visitors.

 - Pet owners who do not have their pets on a leash will receive a fine.

-- You MUST pick up after your pet.
+- You must pick up after your pet.
 Pet waste is not fertilizer and should not be left on the ground.
 It is toxic and harmful to plants and other animals in the park.

 - Pet waste can also transmit disease and puts other park visitors at risk.

 - Properly dispose of pet waste in garbage bins.
-DO NOT throw waste bags in the woods or leave them on the ground.
+Do not throw waste bags in the woods or leave them on the ground.

-- You must keep constant control of your pets.
+- You must keep constant control of pets.
 Unruly or aggressive pets may be asked to leave the state park.